Install Your First DNS Server

 DNS is Required for Active Directory

 Windows Server Domain Name Services is required in order to install Active Directory.
 When building a new Active Directory forest, DNS must be set up as the first step.
 It is easy to miss this since the Active Directory Installation Wizard installs a DNS server on your behalf.
-This makes install easy, but it’s a good practice to learn how to complete a DNS install on your own.
+This makes installation easy, but it’s a good practice to learn how to complete a DNS install on your own.

 Steps To Install DNS